Men's perspective: Change in the legislative behavior of men representatives as a consequence of women’s increased presence in parliaments

 The share of women in parliaments worldwide increased in the last decades.
 Extensive research studies the newly elected female representatives and indicates that they change the parliamentary agenda by promoting women’s interest in policy areas such as heath, family, or gender equality policies.
 Comparably little is known about the reactions of men office-holders to the changing gender composition of legislatures.

-The resulting analyses will, first of all, provide new and innovative insights into the relationship between gender and legislative behavior.
-Beyond, the findings might provide much needed explanations for the growing empirical evidence that increasing presence of women in parliaments is not correlated with a more accurate reflection of women’s preferences by political parties, parliaments, and in the legislation.
+The resulting analyses, first of all, provide new and innovative insights into the relationship between gender and legislative behavior.
+Beyond, the findings provide much needed explanations for the growing empirical evidence that increasing presence of women in parliaments is not correlated with a more accurate reflection of women’s preferences by political parties, parliaments, and in the legislation.